10+ Top Windsurf Alternatives for Building Full Stack Applications in 2026

 Are there any open-source alternatives to Windsurf?

-Yes, Eclipse Che and Zed are open-source alternatives.
+Yes, Aider and Amazon Q Developer are open-source alternatives.
 They provide flexibility for customization and can be hosted on private infrastructure, making them ideal for organizations that prioritize control and transparency.

 Which Windsurf alternative offers the most customization?

-Vibe coding platforms such as Cursor AI, Eclipse Che, and Zed provide extensive customization capabilities.
+Vibe coding platforms such as Cursor AI, Replit, and Lovable provide extensive customization capabilities.
 These include support for plugins, configuration of development environments, and deep access to codebase controls.

 Where can I find reviews and comparisons of Windsurf alternatives?